-Personality clashing happens when people are different, and these differences are not appreciated.
-Clashing often results in your strengths, turning into overused strengths - or roadblocks.
+Personality clashing happens when people are different, but the differences are not appreciated.
+Clashing often results in your strengths turning into overused strengths or roadblocks, resulting in poor team dynamics.
 For example, one team member may be insistent about how tasks are completed, while the other is flexible and opposes structure.
 Someone whose strength is flexibility may offer various options, while someone whose strength is insistence may be set in their ways.
-Although both individuals may be trying to solve the same issue, the overused strengths from both teammates do not allow the team to reach their goal, ultimately causing frustration and interpersonal tension.
-Both people likely walk away from this project, feeling unheard and dissatisfied with the outcome.
+Although both individuals may be trying to solve the same issue, the overused strengths of both teammates do not allow the team to reach its goal.
+This ultimately causes frustration, interpersonal tension, and poor group dynamics.
+Both people likely walk away from this project feeling unheard and dissatisfied with the outcome.

 Steps to Manage Interpersonal Dynamics

 Although some effects of having diverse perspectives on a team may be complex, the outcome of having different styles on a team often leads to greater success if managed correctly.
-Resolving differences in work style and conflict is challenging, but necessary to get your team to the next level of performance to overcome perceptual differences.
+Resolving differences in work style and conflict is challenging but necessary to get your team to the next level of performance and overcome perceptual differences.

-It's also helpful to equip the team to solve complex communication challenges.
-You can drive social awareness through lighthearted team building activities where each person describes their view of a situation and gets to hear the viewpoints of others.
+Step 5: It's also helpful to equip the team to solve complex communication challenges.
+You can drive social awareness through lighthearted team building activities, where each person describes their viewpoint of a situation and has an opportunity to hear the viewpoints of others.
 Use this foundation to emphasize open communication and transparency through team challenges and projects.

-Finally, to improve collaboration, the leader should lay the groundwork of a meaningful Purpose, so the team is working towards the same goal.
-Tie the work back to the organization's mission and how this benefits your audience.
-Continually work on clarifying tasks and decisions so that you foster an aligned understanding of the shared goal that drives all of the team's work.
-You'll need to ensure you take the right steps to establish trust.
-Psychological Safety empowers the team to appreciate and listen to different viewpoints and learn from errors.
-Multiple perspectives put more ideas on the table, allowing more innovative thinking to drive better solutions that can overcome complex problems.
+Step 6: To improve collaboration, the leader should lay the groundwork of a meaningful purpose so the team works towards the same goal.
+Tie the work back to the organization's mission and how it benefits your audience.
+Consistently work on clarifying tasks and decisions to foster an aligned understanding of the shared goal to drive the entire team's work.

 Empower Your Team with Purpose, Clarity, and Psychological Safety

 Learning to appreciate each other's differences is key to having a successful, high-performing team and improves productivity, morale, communication, and collaboration.
-When you invest in learning about each other's unique styles and have open conversations to prevent conflict and misunderstanding, team members learn to value and make use of each other's differences.
-Together, the team is better able to overcome blind spots.
+When you invest in learning about each other's unique styles and have open conversations to prevent conflict and misunderstanding, team members value and use each other's differences.
+Together, the team is better equipped to overcome blind spots.

-Birkman's High-Performing Teams: Building the Foundation workshop is designed to build Purpose, Clarity, and Psychological Safety, providing teams with operational stability to solve complex problems.
+Birkman's High-Performing Teams workshop is designed to build purpose, clarity, and psychological safety, providing teams with operational stability to solve complex problems.
 This 8-hour workshop highlights individual and team strengths, overused strengths, motivators, and expectations.
 Participants learn to recognize and appreciate that team members must utilize a variety of behavioral approaches to achieve success.
 See first-hand how this workshop empowers teams.